On p-summability in weighted Banach spaces of holomorphic functions: Banach-valued -molecules

 \section{Banach-valued $\Hv$-molecules}

 Our main objective in this section is to study the duality of the spaces of $p$-summing weighted holomorphic mappings.
-With this purpose, we will first establish some results and introduce some concepts influenced by the theory on tensor product (see the monograph \cite{Rya-02}).
+With this purpose, we will first establish some results and introduce some concepts influenced by the theory of tensor products (see the monograph \cite{Rya-02}).

 \begin{proposition} Let $x\in U$ and $y\in F$.
 Then $v(x)\delta_x\otimes y\colon\Hv(U,F^*)\to\mathbb{C}$ given by

 belongs to $\Hv(U,F^*)^*$ and $\left\|v(x)\delta_x\otimes y\right\|=v(x)\left\|\delta_x\right\|\left\|y\right\|$. \end{proposition}